 Under each category you will also be given the choice of voting for No Award.

-The first round of balloting
+The first round of counting

 OK, time now to count the votes.
 Firstly, any invalid ballots are separated and removed.
 Note that votes for No Award are not invalid; they are treated just like an ordinary nomination.
 No Award can win; in which case no award will be given in the category that year.
 All of the valid votes, including those for No Award, are separated into piles depending on the first preference vote and counted.
-If, at this point, one nominee has more than 50% of the total valid ballots we have a potential winner.
+If, at this point, one finalist has more than 50% of the total valid ballots we have a potential winner.
 Otherwise, we need to eliminate someone.

-Elimination and second round of balloting
+Elimination and second round of counting

-As there is no outright winner it is time to consider second preferences.
-All of the votes for the nominee with the lowest number of first preference votes are sorted again, this time by second preference.
-These are then counted, and the second preference totals for each nominee are added to the first preference totals.
-What is happening here is we are saying to the supporters of the least popular candidate, OK, your guy has lost, so out of the remaining candidates, who would you prefer to win.
+If there is no outright winner it is time to consider second preferences.
+All of the votes for the finalist with the lowest number of first preference votes are sorted again, this time by second preference.
+These are then counted, and the second preference totals for each finalist are added to the first preference totals.
+What is happening here is we are saying to the supporters of the least popular candidate, “OK, your candidate has lost, so out of the remaining candidates, who would you prefer to win?”

-Note that No Award is being treated just like other nominees.
+Note that No Award is being treated just like other finalist.
 This means that No Award can be, and indeed normally is, eliminated as a candidate.
 Any preferences below No Award can then be redistributed just as they would be for any other candidate.